Boryeong Mud Festival 2019, South Korea

 Boryeong, a city on the Yellow Sea coast in South Chungcheong Province and some 200 km south from the capital Seoul, immerses itself every year into what is believed to be the healing properties of its natural sea mud.
 The organisers transfer mineral-rich mud from the Boryeong mud flats to Daecheon Beach and use it to build mud baths, mud slopes and mud pools.

 The normally tranquil seaside resort then turns into a chaotic playground of mud where the staff make sure you don’t stay clean.
 Luckily the sea is always nearby to cool off while K-pop and EDM beats make for a real festival vibe.
-The Boryeong Mud Festival is also popular for its special opening and closing ceremonies which typically include large music performances and fireworks.
+The Boryeong Mud Festival is also popular for its special opening and closing ceremonies which typically include large music performances, fireworks and parties.

 History of the Boryeong Mud Festival